 - 5 MPH speed limit in pits and all access roads to and from track;

 - No static burnouts;

-- All drivers and passengers must wear helmets at all times while on track;
+- All drivers and passengers must wear a suitable motorsport helmet at all times while on track;

 - A minimum of a 3 point seatbelt must be worn on track at all times;